In a classic Hans Christian Andersen tale, two swindlers convince a vain emperor that they will create the most majestic suit of clothing for him.

-And so for the last four years, S&P has been quite vocal in claiming that said investigation was nothing more than political payback by the Obama administration for bruising the government’s ego on the word stage.
+And so for the last four years, S&P has been quite vocal in claiming that said investigation was nothing more than political payback by the then Obama administration for bruising the government’s ego on the world stage.

 To our readers, it makes perfect sense.
 The United States government has built one of the most arrogant empires in world history.
 It shouldn’t surprise you in the least that the government would want revenge against a ratings agency that bruised its ego.

 Even if it deserved it, for speaking out, the government bullied the company not only into paying an eye-popping $1.5 billion fine – money that will be used to fund more wars against terrorist groups the CIA created – but to also claim that their initial claim of being targeted politically was false.

 While I don’t know what executives at S&P actually believe, I find it very hard to believe that they suddenly had a change of heart after four years of being under the government’s vengeful thumb.